ishaan1011/cse15l-lab-reports/Lab-Report-5.md

-*Part 1 – Debugging Scenario
+# Part 1 – Debugging Scenario

-TA's Response:

-Title: Possible Issue with Input File

-Hi there!
+* The image above displays the original post from a student with a screenshot showing a symptom and a description of a guess at the bug/some sense of what the failure-inducing input is.

+* **TA's Response:** "Hi there!
 Thanks for reaching out.
-The error message seems to indicate an issue with the input file.
-Could you please try running the cat command on the file and check if it displays the contents correctly?
-You can use the following command:
+The error message seems to indicate an issue with the "Reversed" method of the "ArrayExamples" class.